-by Jason Wasserman, MD FRCPC
+by Jason Wasserman MD PhD FRCPC

-Rhabdomyosarcoma can start anywhere in the body where there are skeletal muscle cells.
+Rhabdomyosarcoma is a type of cancer made up of immature muscle cells.
+It is part of a group of cancers called sarcomas.
+Rhabdomyosarcoma can start anywhere in the body where skeletal muscle cells are normally found.
 The most common locations for rhabdomyosarcoma include the head and neck, arms and legs, bladder, trunk (chest and abdomen), and the around the eye.
 Most rhabdomyosarcomas occur in children although they can also occur in adults.

-The four different histologic types of rhabdomyosarcoma are:
+The four types of rhabdomyosarcoma are:

-The first diagnosis of rhabdomyosarcomas is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
+The first diagnosis of rhabdomyosarcoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
 The biopsy tissue is then sent to a pathologist who examines it under a microscope.
 Additional tests such as immunohistochemistry and fluorescence in situ hybridization (FISH) may also be performed to confirm the diagnosis.